Skip to main content

 You can access Indicium log files in two ways:

-Multiple log files (web server)
+Regular log files

 To gather multiple log files: